Laetiporus gilbertsonii

 Laetiporus gilbertsonii is a species of polypore fungus in the family Fomitopsidaceae.

-It is found in western North America.
+Taxonomy

 It was one of three new Laetiporus species published in 2001, which were distinguished genetically from the common Laetiporus sulphureus; the others were L. conifericola and L. huroniensis.
 The type collection, made in San Francisco's Golden Gate Park in 1997, was found fruiting on a eucalyptus tree.
-It has also been collected in Oregon and Washington.

 The fungus is named in honor of mycologist Robert Lee Gilbertson.

-L. gilbertsonii is edible, although some people have reported experiencing upset stomach after consuming it.
+Description

+The yellow to orangish cap is 20-30 cm wide, becoming lobed and zonate with age.
+The flesh is soft, white to yellowish, with a mild or sour taste.
+The spore print is white.

+Similar species

 Laetiporus conifericola is very similar in appearance, but is readily distinguished by its growth on conifers.
+L. sulphureus and Pycnoporellus fulgens are also similar.

+Distribution and habitat

+The species is found in western North America (from September to November) and South America.
+It has been collected in Oregon and Washington.

+It grows on hardwood stumps and logs.

+Uses

+L. gilbertsonii is edible, although some people have reported experiencing gastrointestinal upset after consuming it.